 By Michael Lanza

 But lightening your pack doesn’t have to require strict rules or limits.
 I don’t embrace extreme measures.
-I don’t sleep on a bed leaves, harvest wild edibles or starve, live in one pair of socks (nor do I ever carry more than three pairs) or make my own gear.
-I won’t use a wafer-thin foam pad or sleeping bag, because the energy saved through reducing my pack’s weight by ounces would be eclipsed by the energy sacrificed to sleep loss.
+I don’t live in one pair of socks (nor do I ever carry more than three pairs) or make my own gear.
+I won’t sleep only on a wafer-thin foam pad, because the energy saved through reducing my pack’s weight by ounces would be eclipsed by the energy sacrificed to sleep loss.
 I don’t forego some optional gear that I choose to carry (like my DSLR camera and two lenses, because of my work ).

 Why Lighten Up?

 I started out backpacking with the conviction that more stuff made you safer and more comfortable.
 Carrying 50 pounds or more enough times persuaded me to question that assumption—but gradually seeing that I didn’t really need all that stuff convinced me that assumption was wrong.
 I’m now convinced a heavy pack is often a major factor in backcountry injuries and accidents, particularly common ones like blisters, sprains, strains, and falls.

 The Big Picture